 How your brain works and the future of connecting it to artificial intelligence (38,000 words) by Tim Urban is a brilliant educational read.
-It takes some perseverance but worth it to expand your knowledge.
+It takes some perseverance but worth it.
+You can see a link to it below.

 Humans also form the basic running gear at conception and it is similarly used for pumping blood, digesting food but not a lot more.
 Where we differ, is that while the brain tissue that operates our automatic system is fully functional, the development of what sets us apart, the conscious brain, is still a long way into the future at that point.

 In fact, the same neurons that exist in your head, also exist in large numbers in your body, mostly in the gut, food processing and waste disposal system.
 Yes indeed, you have 100 million brains cells, aka neurons, in your gut, spine, bowel and associated plumbing.
 You could think of it as your second brain and although it’s half a metre long it only contains 10% of your total brain power.